 The following programs exist in Wyoming OSHA Compliance to ensure they are as effective as Federal OSHA.

 The programmed inspections are the result of Observations made by Compliance officers as they are traveling around the state and seeing apparent rule violations.
-We also target employers with above average injuries and illness based on workers’ compensation data and Federally targeted industries present in Wyoming.
-These types of inspections can generate a penalty situation for the employer is serious hazards are found.
+We also target employers with above average injuries and illness based on workers' compensation data and federally targeted industries present in Wyoming.
+These types of inspections can generate a penalty situation for the employer if serious hazards are found.
+OSHA Inspection Process video provided by US Department of Labor

 Non-Formal Complaint Investigations